There are many different types of liposuction techniques – Tumescent Lipo remains a gold standard in the surgical industry

 Want to know more about LIPO?

 Register to attend one of our FREE events.

-Send an enquiry form today and a Patient Care Advisor would be happy to contact you at your convenience.
+Send an enquiry form today and a Patient Care Coordinator would be happy to contact you at your convenience.